Daniel-Davies/inf124-asst4/README.md

 User: root<br>
 Password: inf124

+## Repos

+1. Web services can be found at: https://github.com/Daniel-Davies/Java-web-services
+2. The Web Application can be found at: https://github.com/Daniel-Davies/inf124-asst4

 ## Meeting Requirements
 1. The index page is implemented as a JSP (in Store.war, `web/index.jsp`).
 2. A REST service has been created (i.e. webservices.war).
 The Contracts section exemplify how it meets the needs as required.